Newsletter Subscribe

 Bananas, All purpose flour, Baking Soda, Baking Powder, Salt, Nutmeg, Cinnamon, Brown Sugar, Butter or canola oil, vanilla extract and eggs, Nuts, Raisins, Chocolate chips

-Preheat the oven: Preheating ensures that the banana bread enters a warm environment, which is required to activate the baking powder and baking soda.
+Preheating ensures that the batter enters a warm environment, which is required to activate the baking powder and baking soda.
 This is called the “chemical reaction process.”
 This step is also very important: it ensures that the banana bread bakes evenly and that the baking time is accurate.
 Grease the baking trays and loaf pans with butter, or use parchment paper.
 Another technique is to use foil tins.
 Most people choose to use 9×5-inch loaf pans.

-Mash the bananas: Choose a large bowl for this process.
+Choose a large bowl for this process.
 Mash the overripe bananas until smooth.
 Use a fork to mash the bananas.
 Avoid the temptation to chuck the bananas into a blender or food processor with the wet ingredients.
-You want chunks of banana; this is necessary to prevent the banana bread from becoming dense.
+You want chunks of banana; this helps prevent the banana bread from becoming dense.

-Sift the Dry Ingredients: Begin by sifting all the dry ingredients into a bowl.
+Begin by sifting all the dry ingredients into a bowl.
 The purpose of sifting the ingredients is to aerate the flour and remove the lumps.
-This will result in a lighter texture for the bread.
+This will result in a lighter bread texture.
 Start with the all-purpose flour, next add the baking powder and baking soda, both of these agents provide a leavening effect for the bread and will help it to rise properly.
-The ground cardamom and nutmeg add spiciness to the bread.
-Use a fine mesh or sieve to sift the ingredients.
+The ground cardamom and nutmeg add a spicy note to the bread.
+Use a fine-mesh sieve to sift the ingredients.

-Combine the Wet Ingredients: In a large bowl, melt the butter.
+In a large bowl, melt the butter.
 Add the sugar and eggs, and whisk the mixture thoroughly until the sugar dissolves.
 You can also use powdered sugar or caster sugar as a sweetener for the banana bread.
-Stir in the vanilla extra.
+Stir in the vanilla extract.
 Use a fork, whisk, or an electric mixer to accomplish this task.
 Make sure that there are no clumps of egg or sugar left.

-Bake the Banana Bread: Pour the batter into the baking tray.
+Pour the batter into the baking tray.
 Bake for 1 hour and 15 minutes.
 Check the banana bread at the 50—to 60-minute mark.
 Has it risen?
 If it is turning brown rather quickly, add foil.
-After the banana bread has baked fully, remove it from the oven and cool it on a wire rack to cool completely.
+After the banana bread has baked fully, remove it from the oven and cool it on a wire rack until completely cool.

 You can enjoy the Bread on its own or serve it with a scoop of vanilla ice cream.
 Some individuals drizzle honey or syrup with butter on their banana bread.
 If you loved this recipe, then make sure to check out our Fluffy Pancakes recipe, too.